nilbody/h2o-3/h2o-docs/src/product/howto/FAQ.md

 If there is a name conflict (for example, column 48 isn't named, but C48 already exists), then the column name in concatenated to itself until a unique name is created.
 So for the previously cited example, H2O will try renaming the column to C48C48, then C48C48C48, and so on until an unused name is generated.

 ---

+**What types of data columns does H2O support?**

+Currently, H2O supports:

+- float (any IEEE double)
+- integer (up to 64bit, but compressed according to actual range)
+- factor (same as integer, but with a String mapping, often handled differently in the algorithms)
+- time (same as 64bit integer, but with a time-since-Unix-epoch interpretation)
+- UUID (128bit integer, no math allowed)
+- String

+---

+**I am trying to parse a Gzip data file containing multiple files, but it does not parse as quickly as the uncompressed files.
+Why is this?**

+Parsing Gzip files is not done in parallel, so it is sequential and uses only one core.
+Other parallel parse compression schemes are on the roadmap.

+---

 ##General